To ensure that:

 Organising and booking travel

-2. The Travel Management Company (TMC) must be used to coordinate all travel requirements including airfares, accommodation and rental vehicles unless one of the following exceptions apply:
+11. To support this obligation the travel management company (TMC) must be used to coordinate all travel requirements including airfares, accommodation and rental vehicles unless one of the exceptions outlined in Travel Expenses and Booking Procedures applies.

 International travel insurance

-7. All international University travel, eligible University student activity travel registered on Via TRM and personal travel in conjunction with such travel, must be insured by the University insurer for the entire duration of the journey.
+15. All international University travel, eligible University student activity travel registered with 360 International and personal travel in conjunction with such travel, must be insured by the University insurer, for the entire duration of the journey.
+Refer to: University student activity travel insurance terms and conditions - The University of Auckland.

-Students traveling on 360 International Semester Exchange are not covered by university travel insurance.
-Students not eligible for university international travel insurance must purchase their own appropriate travel insurance for the duration of their travel.
+17. Students who are not eligible for University-funded international travel insurance must purchase their own comprehensive travel insurance for the duration of their travel.
+Refer to: University student activity travel insurance terms and conditions - The University of Auckland.

 University travel expenses